DaniRey/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> `|==>` is scalaz's Lightsaber.
 This is the syntax of a Functional
 A> Programmer.
-Not as clumsy or random as `fromStepToL`.
+Not as clumsy or random as `fromStepTo`.
 An elegant
 A> syntax... for a more civilised age.

+C> A bit strange that you describe `|==>` but your example uses `|-->`
+C> Honestly, I think the syntax of the default Scala way to define a range `10 to 20 by 2` is easier to read.
+C> I see how much more can be done with Enum, then with a Scala Range.
+But I think "elegant construction",
+C> is not where it makes the difference.

 We'll discuss `EphemeralStream` in the next chapter, for now you just
 need to know that it is a potentially infinite data structure that